Life is full of questions. Sometimes they are important questions we need to answer so that we can make the most out of the time we’ve been given.

 When I keep these things in mind, I know that it’s okay for me to be me, to take a deep breath, to work hard, play hard, and rest well.

 The other day I was thinking about how to take stock of my life.
 How do we measure where we are in life?
 How do we grow and mature?
-How do we continue in this life as MOM and stay in the right path?
+How do we continue in this life as Mom and stay on the right path?

 5 Important Questions to Ask Yourself About Your Life